 Installation, Operation and Maintenance (IOM) instructions are provided with each unit.
 Before unit start-up, read all manuals and become familiar with the unit and its operation.
-Thoroughly check the system before operation.
+Thoroughly check out the system before operation.

-Prepare Horizontal and Vertical units for installation as follows:
+Prepare Large Commercial Units for installation as follows:

-- 1. Compare the electrical data on the unit nameplate with ordering and shipping information to verify the correct unit has been shipped. - 2.
-Keep both the chassis and the cabinet covered with the shipping carton until installation is complete and all plastering, painting, etc., is finished. - 3.
-Verify refrigerant tubing is free of kinks or dents and it does not touch other unit components. - 4.
+- 1. Compare the electrical data on the unit nameplate with ordering and shipping information to verify that the correct unit has been shipped. - 2.
+Keep the unit covered with the shipping carton until installation is complete and all plastering, painting, etc. is finished. - 3.
+Verify that refrigerant tubing is free of kinks or dents, and that it does not touch other unit components. - 4.
 Inspect all electrical connections.
-Connections must be clean and tight at the terminals. - 5.
-Loosen compressor bolts on units equipped with compressor spring vibration isolation until the compressor rides freely on the springs.
-Remove shipping restraints.
-Note: HP/VP units are not spring mounted, no futher action is required. - 6.
-Some airflow patterns are field convertible.
-Contact your local sales representative for specific instructions.
+Connections must be clean and tight at the terminals.